Table of Contents

 I wanted this implementation to handle

-overhead.
+1TBof data on a Raspberry Pi 3B.
+Unfortunately, it has only1GBRAM.
+However, if we enforce a limit that only10Indexinstances are cached at a time (e.g. by setting theLRUCachemax capacity to10), that would be a160MBoverhead.
 That would make this implementation usable on an RPi 3B, albeit at the cost of some latency.For storage, I can connect a 1TB external hard disk to the RPi 3B and proceed as usual.

-Now, let's define some utilities for constructing Index
+Now, let's define some utilities for constructing Index instances.

-Next, we define our constructors for Index
+Next, we define our constructors for Index:

 Next, we define some functions for managing caching behaviour: